fpereiro/gotoB/readme.md

 }
 ```

-The store is located at `B.store`. `B`, by the way, is the global variable where gotoв is available.
+The store is located at `B.store` and gotoв automatically creates it when the app is loaded. `B`, by the way, is the global variable where gotoв is available.

 The following are examples of what can (and should!) be contained on the store: